eisl-nctu/aquila-net/README.md

 <<Vivado Installation directory>>/bin/vivado -mode batch -source build.tcl
 ```

 The created project workspace will be in the directory aquila_kc705/.
 The workspace does not use the Vivado IP Integrator as in the Aquila project.
 As a results, there will be slight timing vialation and clock-domain-crossing (CDC) methodlogy warnings when you synthesize the circuit.
 These warnings does not affect the execution of the HW-SW system.
-Such issues can be resolved if the AXI Interconnects are used for CDC, which would be trivial if IP integrator are used.
+Such issues can be resolved if the AXI Interconnects are used for CDC, which would be trivial if IP integrator is used.
 Yet another promises: we will revised our CDC modules and resolve the timing violations without resorting to the AXI interconnet IPs in future releases.

 # Contact Info
 Embedded Intelligent Systems Lab (EISL)